Lakany/MOLYN-SPAMMER1/README.md

-    ["moen1234567891"] = "You are banned from using this script", ["Fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["Love40Q4"] = "You are banned from using this script" }
+    ["moen1234567891"] = "You are banned from using this script", ["Fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["Love40Q4"] = "You are banned from using this script", ["8_yg7"] = "You are banned from using this script" }

 -- Warning list
-local WARNING_LIST = "SCAMMERS / نصابين: zaman544 % Fffgftgggf1 % moen1234567891 % ONIRYTC"
+local WARNING_LIST = "SCAMMERS / نصابين: zaman544 % Fffgftgggf1 % moen1234567891 % ONIRYTC % 8_yg7"

 -- Feedback system
 local FEEDBACK_COOLDOWN = 120